 In general, the ordinary IRS statute of limitations for the IRS to complete its audit and assess additional taxes is not changed by the filing of an amended return.
 (See further below for refund limitations.)
 That means that, if the original return was subject to a 3-year statute of limitations, then the time for the IRS to audit and assess additional tax still ends 3-years from the date of the filing of the original return or the ordinary April 15 due date, whichever was later.
 However, if the original return was subject to an exception to the ordinary 3-year time period, that exception would still apply even if the amended return corrects the issue.
 For example, if the original return is found to be fraudulent, an amended return correcting the misstatements does not reinstate the 3-year period in place of the indefinite period applicable to the civil fraud penalty.
 A minor exception is found in 26 U.S.C.
-Section 6501(c)(7), which extends the IRS statute of limitations just 60 days from the filing of an amended income tax return for the IRS to assess the additional income tax on the amended return, if the amended return was filed within the statutory period but less than 60 days left.
+Section 6501(c)(7), which extends the IRS statute of limitations just 60 days from the filing of an amended return for the IRS to assess the additional income tax on the amended return, if the amended return was filed within the statutory period but less than 60 days left.

 26 U.S.C.
 Section 6501(a) provides the general rule: